Particle Physics

 NYU PHYS-GA 2027

-This is a graduate introduction to the Standard Model of particle physics, emphasising the experimental evidence supporting observed particle interactions.
+This is a graduate introduction to the Standard Model of particle physics, emphasising the experimental evidence supporting observations.
 After reviewing the foundational experiments and Dirac equation, the class studies the phenomena arising from the three fundamental forces relevant for particle physics.

 Suggested textbooks